hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 ### Pushing Cycle Count Inventory Variance File to HotWax Commerce

-1. Store associates upload the Cycle Count file from the app to the HotWax Commerce server.
+Store associates upload the Cycle Count file from the app to the HotWax Commerce server.
 Store managers review this file, approve it, and subsequently, inventory cycle count variances are recorded in HotWax Commerce.

 ### Export Cycle Count Inventory Variances from HotWax Commerce

-2. Once inventory cycle count variances are successfully logged in HotWax Commerce, a specific job in our integration platform creates a CSV file containing all the cycle count inventory variance records.
+1. Once inventory cycle count variances are successfully logged in HotWax Commerce OMS, a scheduled job within HotWax Commerce Integration Platform generates a CSV file containing all the cycle count inventory variance records.
 This file is then placed in an SFTP location, ensuring that it is readily accessible for further processing.

 {% hint style="info" %}
 Successful logging of an inventory count is indicated by its status being "INV\_COUNT\_COMPLETED"